Tom1y/game-night-scoreboard/README.md

 ## future ideas

-add view and edit game details, for some specific info add state saving using local storage so you can track your games and scores without losing your data add API call for searching board games or adding them to your list much easier add notes to the scoreboard so you can write down maybe something interesting that happened during your play time with friends
+-add view and edit game details, for some specific info.
+-add state saving using local storage so you can track your games and scores without losing your data.
+-add API call for searching board games or adding them to your list much easier.
+-add notes to the scoreboard so you can write down maybe something interesting that happened during your play time with friends.